So, you’ve stumbled upon this non-toxic bakeware guide to clean up your kitchen. Here’s why you made a smart move:

-- Preserves crispy crust: Snap-on vented lid maintains an oven-fresh texture days later for maximum pie-joyment!
+- Preserves crispy crust: Lid vents prevent moisture build-up & soggy pies… Maintains an oven-fresh texture days later for maximum pie-joyment!

-- Reduce waste: The cover saves you plastic wrap, reducing your plastic exposure & waste.
+- Reduces waste.
+The cover saves you plastic wrap, reducing your plastic exposure & waste.

 Corningware Pyroceram Stove & Oven-safe Casserole Dish Set (2-Piece)

-Corningware crafts this set from pyroceram, a unique glass-ceramic material that’s more resilient than borosilicate – and stovetop/ broiler compatible.
+Corningware crafts this set from lead and toxin-free pyroceram, a unique glass-ceramic blend.

-- Ultimate versatility: Bake in the oven, then store leftovers in the fridge or freezer.
-Take out the dish & immediately reheat in the oven, microwave, or stovetop without an explosion.
+- Ultimate do-everything versatility: Bake in the oven, then serve straight on the table.
+Afterward, store leftovers (in the same dish) in the fridge or freezer.
+Another night, take out the cold dish & reheat in the oven, microwave, or stovetop – without exploding!

-- Save money: Use one dish for the job of many, saving clutter & cash.
-So, you can spend less on bakeware & more on stuff to bake!
+- Save clutter & cash: Use one dish for the job of many.
+Spend less on new bakeware & more on food to bake.

-- Beautiful & nostalgic of the early Corningware days, a timeless classic with retro vibes.
+- Beautiful & nostalgic of mom’s old Corningware pieces – a timeless classic with retro vibes.